ibexa/documentation-developer/docs/ibexa_products/headless.md

 - An item can have multiple locations in this tree.
 - Content items are typed.
 - Content types are sets of typed data fields, with eventually conditions on the possible values.
-- Rich Text field type comes with an online editor.
+- Rich Text Field Type comes with an online editor.
 See [Online Editor product guide](online_editor_guide.md) for more.
 - Multilingual, it can store a content in several languages, the content model define which field must be translated, and which don't vary.

 See [Content management product guide](content_management_guide.md) for more.